-Fatty acids don't reduce atrial fibrillation recurrenceDecember 21st, 2012 in Cardiology /
+Fatty acids don't reduce atrial fibrillation recurrenceDecember 21, 2012 in Medicine & Health / Cardiology

 (HealthDay)—Polyunsaturated fatty acids (n-3 PUFA) do not reduce the recurrence of atrial fibrillation (AF), according to a study published online Dec.
 19 in the Journal of the American College of Cardiology.